n0-ware/book-of-n0ware/knowledge-base/concepts/nosql.md

 When using a query in a *NoSQL* command, you can simply provide the exact document you are looking for via a `key`, typically the `id`, such as with `{id: "1"}` to return the document with the `id` equal to one.

 However, you can use various commands in the query structure to get different results.
 When doing so, wrap the query in `{}` inside of the value you are searching for.
 For example, if we wanted all documents with an `id` less than `3`, we would use a query such as `db.test_users.find({id:{"$lt" : "3"}})`.
-The structure of a query goes like:
+The structure of a query goes like this:
 - `{Key:{"$operator" : "value"}})`